cesar-pimenta/Flask_Ariadne_Graphql_Learn/README.md

 Next steps are to create mutations to use the API's Auth and create repositories, via mutation.

+It is also necessary to warn that, due to the api_github usage guidelines, we have a limit of 60 requests without authentication, so the next steps are to implement this and have numerous requests.
+In this sense, I used try, to generalize errors in requests

 and here's the implementation on heroku, https://flask-ariadne-graphql.herokuapp.com/graphql